Benefits of an LLC in Florida

 Florida LLC Asset Protection

-One of the biggest benefits of a Florida LLC is limited liability protection.
+One of the biggest benefits of an LLC in Florida is limited liability protection.
 If you operated as an unregistered business — like a sole proprietorship or partnership — your business would be legally indistinguishable from you as a person.
 But an LLC is a separate legal entity from its members.
 And as a result, the LLC has a corporate veil.

 In most cases, the LLC’s creditors can only seize business assets from the LLC in the event of a lawsuit.
 They can’t come after the assets of the members.
 These legal protections are one of the primary reasons entrepreneurs decide they need an LLC.
 That said, if the members don’t operate the LLC compliantly and legally, a court can rule to pierce the corporate veil.